Skip to content

 Qudit Quantum Computing

-While most quantum processors encode binary information in a collection of two-level systems (qubits), the transmon circuit intrinsically features higher-level states that can be accessed.
-Using these levels, we are developing quantum processors that use N-level systems (qudits) as their elementary building block.
+While most quantum processors encode binary information in two-level systems (qubits, d=2), the transmon circuit intrinsically features higher-level states owing to it’s cosine potential (figure left).
+Using these excited states, we are developing quantum processors that use many-level systems (qu-dits, d>2) as their elementary building block.
+Our lab recently measured up to 12 levels in a single transmon (d=12) [1] and demonstrated efficient methods for qudit control and readout [2] inspired by large-angular momentum spins.

 Funded projects